siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 # 4. No Sources or Sinks

 In free space, there are no energy sources or sinks.
 Energy transported across a region does not change this fact.
-It changes only how much energy is stored there.
+It changes how much energy is transported to be stored there.
 In later local shorthand, this is written:

 $$
 \partial_t u + \nabla \cdot \mathbf{S} = 0.